onefangg/tp/docs/UserGuide.md

 *  `editp 1 p/83456789 e/declan@example.com` Edits the phone number and email address of the 1st customer to be `83456789` and `declan@example.com` respectively.
 *  `editp 2 n/Declan` Edits the name of the 2nd customer to be `Declan`.

-### Editing an order's information : `edito`

-Edits an existing customer in ReadyBakey's contact list.

-Format: `edito INDEX [c/DELIVERYDATETIME] [m/COLLECTION\_TYPE] [r/REMARKS] [d/DETAILS]…`

-* Edits the order at the specified `INDEX`.
-The index refers to the index number shown in the displayed order list.
-  * The index **must be a positive integer** 1, 2, 3, …​
-* At least one of the optional fields must be provided.
-* Existing values will be updated to the input values.
-* It accepts datetimes in the form of `dd-mm-yyyy HH:mm`. e.g. `01-01-2022 10:30`.
-* It can also accept natural dates with time. e.g. `Monday 10:30` or `Mon 10:30`.
-Natural dates are not case-sensitive.
-* It accepts dates in the past for record keeping purposes

-Examples:
-* `edito 1 d/1: black forest cake`
-  * Edits the details of the 1st order to be `1: black forest cake`.
-* `edito 1 d/1: black forest cake d/2: Chocolate Cake`
-  * Edits the details of the 1st order to be `1: black forest cake` and `2: Chocolate Cake`.
-    * In this case, to add two details to the order, each `d/` is for one detail.
-* `edito 2 r/Two candles`
-  * Edits the 2nd order's remarks to be `Two candles`.
-* `edito 2 m/Delivery`
-  * Edits the 2nd order's collection type to be `Delivery`.
-* `edito 3 c/Monday 10:30`
-  * Edits the 3rd order's collection time to be `Monday, 04 Apr 2022, 10:30`.
-* `edito 3 c/04-04-2022 10:30`
-  * Edits the 3rd order's collection time to be `Monday, 04 Apr 2022, 10:30`.
-* `edito 1 d/1: black forest cake d/1: Cheese cake c/04-04-2022 10:30 m/Delivery r/Two candles`
-  * Edits the first order to have order details with `1: black forest cake` and `1: Cheese cake`.
-  * The order delivery date is also now edited to be `Monday, 04 Apr 2022, 10:30`.
-  * Collection type is changed to `Delivery`.
-  * Detail remarks is also changed to `Two candles`

 ### Locating customers by specific attribute: `findp`

 Finds customer(s) whose name(s) contain any of the given keywords.